-The resulting distributions can be found in S1 Text.
-They show clear hysteresis effects: there exist extracellular xanthosine concentrations where initially uninduced cells remained uninduced and initially induced cells remain induced.
-Only when the second and the third fixed point are very close can initially induced cells switch to the uninduced state.
-Interestingly, this behavior is symmetric to the "switching on" in the previous paragraphs, where the lower two fixed points needed to be about as close as the upper two need to be now for "switching off".
+The figure clearly shows the hysteresis in the system: there exist extracellular xanthosine concentrations where initially uninduced cells remain uninduced and initially induced cells remain induced.
+Only when the second and the third fixed point are very close can initially induced cells "switch off" to the uninduced state.
+This behavior is symmetric to the "switching on" in the previous paragraphs.
+The arrows in Fig 11 indicate the hysteresis loop.